Director, Endocrine Surgery Program

 Dr. Davidov brings world class sub-specialty expertise in endocrine surgery to Penn Medicine – Princeton Medical Center, providing patients with thyroid cancer, thyroid nodules, Grave’s Disease, compressive goiters, and hyperparathyroidism with outstanding surgical care.
 Dr. Davidov works closely with endocrinologists, radiologists, pathologists, and medical oncologists to tailor each patient’s care and achieve optimal outcomes.

 Dr. Davidov also brings comprehensive hernia surgery expertise to Princeton.
-He has extensive experience with minimally invasive (laparoscopic and robotic) and conventional techniques for treating inguinal, umbilical, ventral, incisional, and other abdominal wall hernias.
+He has extensive experience with minimally invasive and conventional techniques for treating inguinal, umbilical, ventral, incisional, and other abdominal wall hernias.
 His expertise in complex abdominal wall reconstruction made him the surgeon to whom other surgeons referred their most difficult abdominal wall hernias.

 Dr. Davidov also bring a depth of experience with gallbladder surgery.
 Dr. Davidov closely coordinates patient care with gastroenterologists and other physicians to thoroughly work up and diagnose sources of abdominal pain.
 Dr. Davidov is an expert laparoscopist with a high volume of laparoscopic cholecystectomy (removal of the gallbladder) for the treatment of patient with abdominal pain from gallstones, gallbladder sludge, gallbladder polyps, and biliary dyskinesia (a poorly functioning gallbladder).
 He has trained many surgical residents to perform this procedure.